 Trying to define a "luxury" vodka is a matter of perspective.
-You will find many lists online that explore luxury vodkas.
-They are filled with beautiful bottles, many of which are only attainable by the rich and famous.
-If price defines luxury, then they would fit the bill, but they're out of reach for the average consumer.
+You will find numerous lists that explore beautiful bottles, many of which are so expensive that they're only attainable by the rich and famous.
+If the price defines luxury, then they fit the bill, but they're out of reach for the average consumer.

 The reality is that for most drinkers, luxury vodkas are going to be the top-shelf brands that cost somewhere around $50.
-These are not your everyday "well" vodkas or the giants of the vodka world.
+These are not your everyday "well" vodkas, nor are they the giants of the vodka world.
 Instead, they are the specialty vodkas that you'll want to mix into a vodka martini or enjoy over ice with a few good friends.

 Zyr Vodka is Russian vodka at its finest and it deserves to be tasted right alongside every other premium vodka in the world.
-It is distilled from winter wheat and rye which has been fermented and distilled five times.
+It is distilled from fermented winter wheat and rye which is distilled five times.
 The distillate is married with quintuple-filtered water before four trips through the filter and three stages of taste testing.

 A very fine English potato vodka, Chase is a leader in the premium vodka market.
 If you have yet to taste this one, be sure to add it to your list.

-Chase is unique in that it runs a field-to-bottle operation.
+Chase runs a field-to-bottle operation.
 Considered a single-estate vodka, the distillery is on the same land in Herefordshire where the potatoes grow.
-The vodka is distilled in both copper pot and continuous column stills and the result is a super clean spirit.
+The vodka is distilled in both copper pot and continuous column stills, resulting in a super clean spirit.

-This brand also dabbles in the flavored vodka market, but in a more unusual way than most.
-It produces marmalade, oak smoked, Naked Chase (apple), and rhubarb vodkas.
-The distillery produces Williams Gin and a line of fruit liqueurs (raspberry, elderflower, and blackcurrant) as well.Continue to 4 of 11 below.
+This brand also dabbles in the flavored vodkas, but in a more unusual way than most, with its marmalade, oak-smoked, and rhubarb vodkas.
+The distillery is also home to Williams Gin and a line of fruit liqueurs (raspberry, elderflower, and black currant).

-Norway is not well-known for their vodkas on the international scene.
+Norway is not internationally well known for vodka.
 However, if the country produces vodkas like Christiania more often, then everyone should take note.

 Kazakhstan is another country that is not typically associated with vodka.
 That's why you may be surprised once you get a taste of the brilliant Snow Queen.

-This is an organic wheat vodka that is distilled five times.
-It is married with Himalayan-fed spring water and goes through a birch charcoal filter.
-They also offer an Enigma Edition, which includes the gentle bouquet of lavender, rose, and vanilla.
+This is an organic wheat vodka that is distilled five times, then married with reverse osmosed water before filtering.
+The brand also offers The Enigma Edition, which includes a gentle bouquet of lavender, rose, and vanilla.

 If you are looking for an organic vodka that is both top-shelf and tastes great on its own or in cocktails, give Snow Queen a try.
-Finding all of those elements in a single bottle is a rarity, so it is nice to have one that pulls it off to perfection.Continue to 6 of 11 below.
+Finding all of those elements in a single bottle is a rarity, so it is nice to have one that pulls it off with such perfection.Continue to 5 of 10 below.

-It is common knowledge that Iceland has the cleanest water in the world.
-So, it is only natural that it is also home to one of the cleanest vodkas in the world.
+Iceland is known for having the cleanest water in the world.
+So, it's only natural that it's also home to one of the cleanest vodkas you'll find.

 While other spirits are known to take advantage of the glacial Icelandic waters, Reyka is the only vodka that is truly Icelandic, produced at the country's only distillery.
 The vodka is distilled from a mix of barley and wheat and the entire operation is "green," powered solely by the island's geothermal heat.

-Wheat, rye, barley, and oats are the "noble" grains that are used to create this vodka.
-This combination results in a clean vodka with a wonderful balance of tastes, from sweet to spicy, and an underlying butter creaminess.
-Many people simply call this one delicious, which is not a word you hear often in the vodka world!Continue to 8 of 11 below.
+Wheat, rye, barley, and oats are the "noble" grains used to create this vodka.
+The combination results in a clean vodka with a wonderful balance of tastes, from sweet to spicy, and an underlying buttery creaminess.
+Many people simply call this one delicious, which is not a word you hear often in the vodka world.

 Crystal Head is a bottle that will stand out on any liquor shelf it adorns.
 The skull shape may look like a novelty, but the spirit inside is a remarkable vodka.

 The vodka is distilled from "peaches and cream corn" in Newfoundland.
-It goes through four distillations before a seven-step filtration process.
-Three of those filtrations pass through Herkimer diamonds.
-These are actually doubly terminated quartz crystal and not the typical diamonds you probably think of.
+It's distilled four times before a seven-step filtration process.
+Three of those filtrations pass through Herkimer diamonds (doubly terminated quartz crystals and not the typical "diamonds").